edofrederix/briscola/doc/chapters/3_mesh.md

 ## Brick-structured mesh decomposition

 As already stated in the previous chapter (read it first if not yet done!), Briscola is a brick-structured code.
-The domain $\Omega$ is comprised by a number of bricks that are each hexahedron as shown here:
+The domain $\Omega$ is comprised of a number of bricks that are each a hexahedron as shown here:

 ![Data structure](./figures/data/data.png)

-In turn, a brick can be decomposed by a number of brick parts in a structured way.
+In turn, a brick can be decomposed into a number of brick parts in a structured way.
 Thus, each brick part is a hexahedron too, and can be mapped by a fully structured mesh.
-The processor decomposition of each brick should be such that the decomposition on brick faces and edges are the same across all bricks that share those faces and edges.
+The processor decomposition of each brick should be such that the decompositions on brick faces and edges are the same across all bricks that share those faces and edges.

 To define the mesh, just like OpenFOAM a case-specific dictionary file is used.